sacgov/personal-website/books.md

 permalink: /bookshelf/
 ---

-A list of books 100ish book I've found useful.
-Find Other books I have read: [GoodReads.](https://www.goodreads.com/user/show/sacgov)
+A list of books I've found useful.
+Other books I have read [here on GoodReads.](https://www.goodreads.com/user/show/sacgov)

 ## Fiction